hairmot/SITSUpgradeToolChain/readme.md

 To disable any currently active stylesheets on the proxied page, add the href of the link tag to gulpConfig.disableCss.

-Any files present in dist/js or dist/(minified/non_minified) will be sent to the browser.
+Any files present in dist/js or dist/(minified/non_minified) will be sent to the browser (not just your compiled less files - feel free to include js or plain old css)